 In the event of a child having an accident they will be reassured, their clothes will be placed in a carrier bag (tied) and placed in their bag or on their peg and changed into fresh clothes.
-Parents and carers are asked to ensure that children always come to school with sufficient changes of clothes.
+Parents or carers are asked to ensure that children always come to school with sufficient changes of clothes.

-Our Loo and Nappy Changing Policy will be reviewed annually
+Date: September 2023 Our Loo and Nappy Changing Policy will be reviewed annually